jquery/learn.jquery.com/page/code-organization/deferreds.md

 	promise2,
 	...
 ).then(function( futureValue1, futureValue2, ... ) {

-	/* all promises have completed and are resolved */ });
+	// All promises have completed and are resolved

+});
 ```